Sustainability & Green Tourism

 AIM

 We are committed to working and operating our small business sustainably.
 Our remote location in an area of multiple indicators of social economic deprivation and fragile local eco-system presents particularly challenges which need to be carefully addressed.
-Our aim is to become by 2027 the North-West Highlands most sustainable, independent, owner-operated hotel.
+Investment as a seasonal hotel has to be balanced with longer pay back timescales.
+Employment practices with a seasonal team who “live in” have to be adapted to our circumstances.
+Nonetheless our ambition is to become an upper quartile tourism accommodation provider for sustainability by 2028.

 The Story SO FAR